-• and Research Techniques (Max.
-20 marks 1-5 - Needs help to select topic/area and briefly analyses title. - Presents a number of themes to be explored in the study without showing depth and understanding in presentation of arguments. - Requires help in choosing techniques and suggests some relevant aims for each technique.
+Title Analysis, Aim s and Research Techniques (Max.
+20 mark 1-5 - Needs help to select topic/area and briefly analyses title. - Presents a number of themes to be explored in the study without showing depth and understanding in presentation of arguments. - Requires help in choosing techniques and suggests some relevant aims for each technique.
 6-13 - Independently selects topic/area and carries out a good analysis of title. - Presents a number of themes to be explored in the study, showing good argumentation. - Chooses techniques independently and presents some relevant aims for each technique.
 14-20 - Shows creativity in selecting topic/area and presents a detailed title analysis. - Presents the main themes to be explored in the study comprehensively, showing very good argumentation when analysing and exploring the themes. - Chooses techniques independently and presents detailed and relevant aims for each technique.
 Shows clear evidence of understanding of initial research.
-Research Design and Recording of Information (Max.
-15 marks) 1-5 - Outlines briefly the advantages and disadvantages of each chosen research technique and gives few suggestions on how problems could be overcome. - Presents a research chapter which deals with the topic in question, but is not sufficiently focused. - Limited reference to the local or international situation.
-6-10 - Presents a discussion of advantages and disadvantages of each chosen research technique and gives suggestions on how problems could be overcome. - Presents a focused research chapter, which deals with the topic in question, but shows inadequate understanding of the research presented. - Some reference to the local or international situation.
-11-15 - Presents a detailed discussion of advantages and limitations of each chosen research technique, outlining how the techniques complement one another, and gives practical suggestions on how problems could be dealt with. - Presents a focused and thorough research chapter, which deals with the topic in question and shows clear understanding of the research presented. - Makes good reference to the local or international situation. on and Implementation of Investigative Techniques (Max.
-25 marks 1-8 - Presents a plan of action which is not detailed and which does not mention the most important factors which need to be considered during the study. - Techniques executed, but not necessarily in an efficient or logical manner and sequence.
-Shows limited planning and preparation for each technique. - Limited links between one technique and another. - Reports of techniques used are limited, showing that skills related to the use of the 0.16 investigative methods have not been grasped.
-9-16 - Presents a detailed plan of action, but which does not adequately refer to all the important factors which need to be considered during the study. - Techniques executed in a relatively efficient and logical manner and sequence, showing planning and preparation for each technique. - Shows links between one technique and another. - Detailed reports of techniques used are presented, showing that skills related to the 17.05 use of investigative methods have been grasped and practised.
-17-25 - Presents a detailed plan of action and refers to all the most important factors which need to be considered during the study. - Techniques executed, in an efficient and logical manner and sequence, showing thorough planning and preparation for each technique. - Amply presents links between one technique and another. - Very detailed reports of techniques used are presented, showing that skills related to the use of investigative methods have been grasped and effectively practised.
+Research Design a nd Recording of Information (Max.
+15 marks 1-5 - Outlines briefly the advantages and disadvantages of each chosen research technique and gives few suggestions on how problems could be overcome. - Presents a research chapter which deals with the topic in question, but is not sufficiently focused. - Limited reference to the local or international situation.
+6-10 - Presents a discussion of advantages and disadvantages of each chosen research 0 10 technique and gives suggestions on how problems could be overcome. - Presents a focused research chapter, which deals with the topic in question, but show inadequate understanding of the research presented. - Some reference to the local or international situation.
+11-15 - Presents a detailed discussion of advantages and limitations of each chosen research 11 15 technique, outlining how the techniques complement one another, and gives practical suggestions on how problems could be dealt with. - Presents a focused and thorough research chapter, which deals with the topic in question and shows clear understanding of the research presented. - Makes good reference to the local or international situation.
+Planning, Organisa ation and Implementation of Investigative Techniques (Max.
+25 mark 1-8 - Presents a plan of action which is not detailed and which does not mention the most 1 0 important factors which need to be considered during the study. - Techniques executed, but not necessarily in an efficient or logical manner and sequence.
+Shows limited planning and preparation for each technique. - Limited links between one technique and another. - Reports of techniques used are limited, showing that skills related to the use of the investigative methods have not been grasped.
+9-16 - Presents a detailed plan of action, but which does not adequately refer to all the , 10 important factors which need to be considered during the study. - Techniques executed in a relatively efficient and logical manner and sequence, showing planning and preparation for each technique. - Shows links between one technique and another. - Detailed reports of techniques used are presented, showing that skills related to the use of investigative methods have been grasped and practised.
+17-25 - Presents a detailed plan of action and refers to all the most important factors which 17-43 need to be considered during the study. - Techniques executed, in an efficient and logical manner and sequence, showing thorough planning and preparation for each technique.
+I ingrough planning and preparation for each technique - Amply presents links between one technique and another.